heinohen/tko_7095_i2hlt/mats.md

 Chatbots and generative AI

-Text to speech
+Text to speech from example a.i.mater

 * Eg. speak written books with ai machine voice

 Speech recognition and subtitling

+Speech regocnition model listens audio and transcribes text.
+Used for youtube for example

-Filterin and moderation support via:
+Filtering and moderation support via:

 * Sentiment analysis
 * Text filters